 - Eat smaller amounts of high-fat foods

 - Make substitutions that are lower in fat and calories to replace high fat foods

-Eating high fat food items less often and in smaller amounts can assist us when dining away from home.
+Eating high saturated fat food items less often and in smaller amounts can assist us when dining away from home.
 When at home or at a convenience store consider healthier substitutions.

 - Vegetable chips for potato chips